-Michigan’s gorgeous scenery gives everyone a reason to hit the road, especially in fall.
-The sun is shining and the leaves are turning brilliant shades of red, gold and orange.
-But you want to be sure to plan your Northern Michigan fall color tour at the right time in the right region to experience peak colors.
-We’ve partnered with Tom O’Hare, chief meteorologist at 9&10 News, to bring you the latest Northern Michigan fall color map, updated every Thursday, to show you exactly where the best fall foliage viewing is throughout the entire season.
+Michigan’s gorgeous fall scenery gives everyone an excuse to hit the road and head north for a weekend getaway.
+But you want to be sure to plan your fall color tour at the right time in the right region to experience peak colors.
+So we’ve partnered with Tom O’Hare, chief meteorologist at 9&10 News, to bring you the latest Northern Michigan fall color map, updated every Thursday afternoon, to show you exactly where the best fall foliage is throughout the entire season.

-While you’re on the road, be sure to check out these 10 not-to-miss fall color vistas.
-And what’s a road trip without good food?
-Tim Tebeau, the food editor here at MyNorth & Traverse, Northern Michigan’s Magazine, suggests these cafes and restaurants for a fall flavor tour.
+While you’re on the road, be sure to check out these 10 vistas offering breathtaking views and these roadside attractions.
+And what’s a road trip without good eats?
+Tim Tebeau, the food editor here at MyNorth & Traverse, Northern Michigan’s Magazine, suggests these cafes and restaurants.

 Now, hit the road!